After mass casual leave, senior doctors of North Corp hospitals to go on indefinite strike | Health

 "The IMA takes serious exception to the unfortunate situation in the Hindu Rao Hospital which is under the management of the Delhi Municipal Corporation.
 It sends a wrong message to the profession and the nation," the doctors' body, which represents around 3.5 lakh medicos across the country, alleged in a statement.
 "It demoralises the entire doctor community.
 If their services are so dispensable during a (COVID-19) pandemic, something is certainly rotten in the way we are governed.
 It is a new low in governance," it said.

-The crisis over pending salaries of both resident doctors and senior doctors deepened on Monday, as the mayors of three corporations staged a sit-in outside the CM House for over eight hours, seeking meeting with Chief Minister Arvind Kejriwal over the issue of funds in crores, which they alleged was due to the civic bodies.
-Later around 8 PM, Delhi minister Satyendar Jain met them, following which they called off their sit-in.
+The crisis over pending salaries of both resident doctors and senior doctors deepened on Monday as the mayors of three corporations staged a sit-in outside the CM House for over eight hours, seeking a meeting with Chief Minister Arvind Kejriwal over the issue of funds in crores, which they alleged was due to the civic bodies.
+Later around 8 pm, Delhi minister Satyendar Jain met them, following which they called off their sit-in.

 - READ MORE ON: